High Season (film): Plot

-Rick (Kenneth Branagh), a practical-minded Englishman, fixes Kath's toilet, and becomes smitten by Kath after she rewards him with a passionate kiss.
-His wife Carol (Lesley Manville) occupies herself with Byron's poetry and the tourist-loving Yanni.
-The group is completed by Konstantinis (Robert Stephens), a wealthy Greek-American who wants to buy Kath's vase, but needs it to be declared a fake so that he can take it out of Greece.
+Rick, a practical-minded Englishman, fixes Kath's toilet, and becomes smitten by Kath after she rewards him with a passionate kiss.
+His wife Carol occupies herself with Byron's poetry and the tourist-loving Yanni.
+The group is completed by Konstantinis, a wealthy Greek-American who wants to buy Kath's vase, but needs it to be declared a fake so that he can take it out of Greece.